Mohammad-Eshtaiwi/reading-notes/HTML-Links-Functions-and-Pair-Codeing.md

 - sticky: will make your element stick with you on when scrolling
 - fixed: will position an element on your viewpoint.

+# floats

+float can change the flow of your element to left or right and other element will flow around it.

 # functions

 The function is a block of code that you can call it any time to perform a task.